Emmanueluzoezie/Emmanueluzoezie/README.md

 - 👋 Hi, I’m @Emmanueluzoezie
-- 👀 I’m interested in software development.
+- 👀 I’m a frontend developer that’s so much interested in software development.
 - 🌱 I’m currently learning backend development
 - 💞️ I’m looking to collaborate on backend and frontend development projects
 - 📫 How to reach me.
 You reach me on gmail: heyjonue@gmail.com or Twitter: https://twitter.com/Emmauzoezie or Linkedin: https://www.linkedin.com/in/emmanuel-j-uzoezie-a40608176/ or call: +2349121271988